+Russians were concerned about their fellow Orthodox Christians living under the rule of the Ottoman Empire's sultans.
 Peter the Great (who reigned until 1725) wanted the Turks to guarantee Orthodox rights at the Holy Sepulchre Jerusalem, where Jesus is believed to have been crucified, and he demanded access for all Russians to the holy lands.

 Replacing the Tatars were Russian settlers and their fellow Orthodox Christians from Turkish-ruled territories: Greeks, Armenians and Bulgarians.
 The Russians viewed the Crimea as holy Christian territory.
-According to legend, in the Crimea the Grand Prince of Kiev, Vladimir had conquered the the Greek town of Chersonesus and there he had been baptized, bringing Christianity to the Russians.
+According to legend, in the Crimea the Grand Prince of Kiev, Vladimir had conquered the Greek town of Chersonesus and there he had been baptized, bringing Christianity to the Russians.
 It was a place of pilgrimage for those Russians who wanted to connect with the cradle of Slavic Christianity.

-Copyright © 2009-2014 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.